 Duration: 4 years full-time (or part-time equivalent)

-Assumed Knowledge: Visual Arts and Band 5 or higher in any HSC English course or the equivalent
+Assumed Knowledge: Band 5 or higher in any HSC English course or the equivalent

 Throughout the Media Arts component of the Bachelor of Media Arts / Bachelor of Education (Secondary), you will utilise world-class facilities, workshops and equipment to produce and share your work.

 The degree features five disciplinary studio areas, from which you will choose at least two.

 In the animation studio, you will develop skills and knowledge in contemporary animation processes, techniques and concepts.
 By exploring a range of 3D and traditional animation processes as well as conceptual animation and digital compositing, you will acquire techniques and approaches applicable in a wide variety of media arts practices.

 In the visual effects studio, you will explore the contemporary potentials of animated media.
 From visual effects to motion capture and encoded media, you will be challenged and engage with new possibilities for digital media practice in a critically-engaged studio context.